Social Data Science

 • Male household members as “gatekeepers” of women’s participation

-• Targeting women -> no effect
+• Canvassing women -> no effect

 Figure: A random sample of households in Pakistan